Welcome to my blog! Thanks for stopping by. I’m happy you’re here!

 One of my favourite poets, Percy Bysshe Shelley said that “poetry is a mirror which makes beautiful that which is distorted.”
 Every person has parts of them that have been distorted and parts that are beautiful… here’s a glimpse of mine.

 It’s true: I’m blind.
 I have anxiety.
-I often go without food, fearing that the food might be “unhealthy.”
+I often sleep during the day and am up at night, making for awkward communion with the world and the people I love.
 I’m phobic about bugs and I have a healthy fear of… loons.
 Shhh, that one’s a secret.

 But I’m also much more than that.
 I’m a lover of matcha tea, Earl Gray chocolate, and a collector of stuffy walruses.
 My heart is happiest when I’m near the ocean–so is my guide dog, Saint–and I’m not ashamed of finding dad jokes funny.
 Read to the end to hear my favourite!

 I’m a follower of Jesus Christ and my family is my whole world.

 For a long time, I was afraid to put myself out into the world as a writer, fearing that the only way I’d be known was as a “blind” writer.
 I was scared that I’d only be seen as my disability and not for what I wrote or who I was.
 After all, that’s how some people saw me anyway–“Oh, there’s the blind girl.”

 But I wanted to write, and publish, and live the life that I’d dreamed of since I was a little girl.
 I wrote my first story in second grade about a deer, who, having been given five tasks to complete to achieve fame, tricks the other forest animals into doing them all for her.
 And she still lives happily, and famously, ever after, proud of her underhanded trickery.
 But moving on…